 So, while it isn’t an ideal option, if you’re looking to replace the unattractive stock cooler that your locked Intel processor came with, or if you need a cheap replacement option for an older Intel stock cooler, or if you’re looking to build an ultra-slim PC, the NT08-115XP might be worth considering—especially since it is so affordable.

 If you don’t mind paying a few more bucks and you have some more room to spare, the be quiet!
 BK002 Shadow Rock cooler might be an even better option for you than any of the first three options listed in this guide.

-However, as the 120mm fan will provide more cooling potential, it also means that the entire cooler is a bit bulkier than the top three options on this list.
+However, as the 120mm fan will provide more cooling potential, like the NH-L12S, it also means that the entire cooler is a bit bulkier.
 And, if you’re building a small form-factor system, you may not have the extra room to spare.
-Still, though, in the grand scheme of things, the BK002 is small enough to fit inside the majority of mini-ITX builds without causing any clearance issues.
+Still, though, in the grand scheme of things, the BK002 is small enough to fit inside the majority of mini-ITX cases without causing any clearance issues.
 Though, if you are going to choose the BK002, just note that you’ll want to choose low-profile memory and avoid choosing memory that has taller heat spreaders as the BK002 isn’t compatible with taller memory kits.